jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 <katex>w_1^{new} = w_1 - \alpha\frac{d(error)}{d(w_1)}</katex>

-However many hidden layers the network has, the steps that we have run through is the same.
+However many hidden layers the network has, the steps that we run through are the same.
 For weights connected to output neurons our job is quite simple, and otherwise we end up adding errors propagated from the next layer forward multiplied by the corresponding weights connecting them, and then differentiating the rest of the way down from there as we've done above.

 We repeat this back propagation process for all of our weights, at which point we know how to update every weight in order to reduce the error given the training sample we used.